midnightntwrk/midnight-wallet/README.md

 3. To run the unit tests, install [Node.js](https://nodejs.org/en/).
 The version is defined in the file [`flake.nix`](flake.nix), and there's also a file [`.nvmrc`](.nvmrc) so it can be picked up by tools such as `asdf` or `nvm`.

-## External services

-- [midnight-mocked-node](https://github.com/input-output-hk/midnight-mocked-node): the Midnight node that we are currently using.

 ## Directory structure
 `build.sbt` - sbt project definition, Scala version, dependencies, build configuration